stellarwind/FFD/README.md

-FFD implementation using simple Bernstein polynom.
+FFD implementation using Sederberg and Parry's method.
 Rendered and developed with WebGL (THREE.js) and JqueryUI.